-- notifiable events since the previous care inspection - written and verbal communication received since the previous care inspection which includes information in respect of serious adverse incidents(SAI's), potential adult safeguarding issues and whistleblowing. - the returned QIP from the previous care inspection - the previous care inspection report - the previous estates inspection report
+- notifiable events since the previous care inspection - the registration status of the home - written and verbal communication received since the previous care inspection which includes information in respect of serious adverse incidents(SAI's), potential adult safeguarding issues and whistleblowing. - the returned QIP from the previous care inspection - the previous care inspection report

-During the inspection the inspector met with 10 patients, six staff, and two patients' visitors/representatives.
+During the inspection the inspector met with 12 patients, four staff, and two patients' visitors/representatives.
 Questionnaires were also left in the home to obtain feedback from patients, patients' representatives and staff not on duty during the inspection.
 Ten questionnaires for staff and relatives and eight for patients were left for distribution.